-The reported data are from 19 students in the hi-demand condition and 18 in the lodemand condition.
+Participants.
+The reported data are from 19 students in the high-demand condition and 18 in the low-demand condition.

+Materials and procedure.
 This experiment was identical to Experiment 2 except for the to-be-ignored information in the video.
 The video presented the same woman being interviewed in the upper left corner.
-However, instead of words, a series of arrows was presented in the lower right corner (see Figure 1b for an example frame).
-The arrows were presented within a circular outline and randomly cycled through 8 directions (i.e., 0°, 45°, 90°, 135°, 180°, 225°, 270°, or 315°).
-Note that these are the same 8 orientations used for the to-be-remembered arrows in the rotation span task.
-Under a depletion account the overlap in stimuli should have no effect.
-The circle outline and arrows were presented in black against a white background at a rate of 6 arrows per second; the same rate used for words in the original video).
+However, instead of words, a series of arrows was presented in the lower right corner (see Figure 1B for an example frame).
+The arrows were presented within a circular outline and randomly cycled through eight directions (i.e., 0°, 45°, $90^{\circ}$ , $135^{\circ}$ , $180^{\circ}$ , $225^{\circ}$ , $270^{\circ}$ , or $315^{\circ}$ ).
+Note that these are the same eight orientations used for the to-be-remembered arrows in the rotation span task.
+Under a depletion account, the overlap in stimuli should have no effect.
+The circle outline and arrows were presented in black against a white background at a rate of six arrows per second (the same rate used for words in the original video).
 The physical size of the arrows on screen was approximately equal to that of the words in the original video.
 As with the word-distraction video, the arrow-distraction video was 6 min long and was played without sound.
-Instructions in the hi- and lo-demand conditions were identical to those given in experiment 1, except that references to "words" were changed to references to "arrows".
+Instructions in the high- and low-demand conditions were identical to those given in Experiment 1, except that references to "words" were changed to references to "arrows."
 After viewing the video, participants completed the mood scale and then rotation span using exactly the same stimuli and procedure as in Experiment 2.